 Having said that, I think we must continue to reflect on the issue of the "precision" of standards.
-Gama criticizes Ferrer's position by highlighting that the inductive nature of the assessment as well as the irrepressible vagueness of the language would make it impossible to create standards that set a sufficient evidential threshold to satisfy the precision criteria required by Ferrer.
-To Evidence would therefore be incompatible with this level of precision.
-This seems to me to be a strong criticism that will have to be taken seriously by Ferrer at least as regards a greater clarification of the natural gradualness that the requirement of precision proposed by him presupposes.
-I believe, indeed, that even if absolute precision cannot be expected, one can continue to defend the need for an effort to seek a greater degree of precision compatible with probabilistic and inductive reality.
+Gama criticizes Ferrer's position by highlighting that the inductive nature of the assessment as well as the irrepressible vagueness of the language would make it impossible to create standards that set a sufficient evidential threshold to satisfy the precision criteria required by Ferrer.70 Evidence would therefore be incompatible with this level of precision.71 This seems to me to be a strong criticism that will have to be taken seriously by Ferrer at least as regards a greater clarification of the natural gradualness that the requirement of precision cannot be expected, one can continue to defend the need for an effort to seek a greater degree of precision compatible with probabilistic and inductive reality.
 This last theme is certainly relevant for this research area, but it would require an in-depth study that is not possible here, so I will leave it to future work.
 Now I will try to answer the questions that closed paragraph 3.3.